xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 ##### Goals of the Loader

 The loader was designed with the following goals in mind.
- 1. Support one or more Vulkan-capable ICD on a user's computer system without them interfering with each other.
+ 1. Support one or more Vulkan-capable ICD on a user's computer system without them interfering with one another.
  2. Support Vulkan Layers which are optional modules that can be enabled by an application, developer, or standard system settings.
  3. Impact the overall performance of a Vulkan application in the lowest possible fashion.